WREN & WOOD: OAK MOON

-WREN & WOOD: OAK MOON tells the tale of misfit adventurers Dreolan, a raggedy wizard, and his shillelagh-wielding beloved Cuilleen, who cling to the edge between civilized and wild, religion and magic, starvation and survival, by accepting dangerous and preternatural employment.
+A raggedy wizard and his shillelagh-wielding beloved, Dreolan and Cuilleen are misfit adventurers who walk the edge between civilized and wild, religion and magic, starvation and survival.
 This short story takes place in a re-imagined Dark Age where gnomes, gods and ancient magic co-exist with the Christian church, monasteries and angels.
-Length: 6,600 words.

 WREN & WOOD: OAK MOON won the 2009 Andrew Britton Short Story Competition held in memory of the New York Times best-selling thriller author of The American, The Assassin, The Invisible, and The Exile.